node-tastypie/tastypie/README.md

 curl -XDELETE http://localhost:3000/api/v1/test/fake
 ```

+#### HTTP CRUD Verbs

+This is how tastypie handles the base CRUD Methods

+* GET returns a list of resource instance or a specific resource instance
+* DELETE removes a specific resource instance
+* PUT **REPLACES** a resource instance.
+This is not a partial update.
+Any optional fields not define we be set to undefined
+* PATCH a **PARTIAL** update to a specific resource instance.

 ### Serialization
 The base serializer can deal with `xml`, `json` and `jsonp` out of the box.
 Serialization method is determined by the `Accept` header or a `format` query string param